 5. Streamline your Real-Time Processes

 Prepare image stockpiles and other resources ahead of time.
 Be sure to note where directors or leadership may be reached for real-time approvals.
-Anyone that has worked in the creative fields knows that approvals, changes, re-approvals and more changes and final approvals can take forever.
-When copy and creative has to be written and designed in moments, this process needs to be practiced and rehearsed.
+Anyone that has worked in the creative fields knows that approvals, changes, pre-approvals, and more changes and final approvals can take forever.
+When copy and creative have to be written and designed in moments, this process needs to be practiced and rehearsed.
 Remember when you did fire drills as a kid in school?
 Everyone knew where to go and what to do.
 Do the same with your marketing team so you know when and where everyone’s place is and make sure these people are available when the event takes place.

 6. Follow the Right People

 Follow the official handles and accounts of the event, event sponsors, presenters or personalities involved in the event.
 Sometimes a witty quip or interesting response to one a post by one of these accounts is enough to garner some attention.
-You’ll also want to follow them to see back stage or behind the scenes coverage of the event, such as this image tweeted of Joseph Gordon Levitt and Radcliffe after their Oscars dance number.
+You’ll also want to follow them to see backstage or behind the scenes coverage of the event, such as this image tweeted of Joseph Gordon Levitt and Radcliffe after their Oscars dance number.
 This is a perfect photo for a witty retort.

 7. Let People Know Where You Are